Physical Optics Model to Evaluate Mid-Spatial Frequency Errors on the Point Spread Function: Introduction

 \section{Introduction}

-During fabrication errors are introduced on the surfaces of lenses.
+Manufacturing errors on the surfaces of lenses and mirrors can not be avoided.
 It is common to distinguish low, mid and high spatial frequency errors.
-These are best characterized by considering the spatial frequencies of the errors that are induced in the exit pupil of the imaging system.
-Many authors consider errors on a particular surface to be low frequency errors when the corresponding errors in the pupil can be accurately represented by Zernike polynomials up to the 37th order \cite{aikens_specification_2008}.
-Low frequency errors can give considerable broadening of the point spread function (PSF), causing deterioration of the image quality.
-When a surface contains high spatial frequency errors of the order of the wavelength, usually a considerable amount of the light is scattered under large angles leading to scattering out of the optical system.
-This causes a reduction of intensity in the image, however the sharpness of the image is mainly retained.
-Surface errors intermediate to the low and high spatial frequencies are called mid-spatial frequency (MSF) errors.
-The corresponding errors in the exit pupil are so high that very high order Zernike polynomials would be needed to capture them.
-However, these expansions in high order Zernike polynomials typically lead to instabilities and will require special care, as numerical precision will become an issue unless calculated with recursion formulas \cite{forbes_robust_2010, shakibaei_recursive_2013}.
-Also, increasing the number of Zernike polynomials will give diminishing returns on the quality of the fit \cite{hosseinimakarem_zernike_2016}.
-Furthermore, it was discussed that for high-order Zernike polynomials a finer grid may be required than for the measurement data, thus necessitating interpolation of the measurement data before these high-order polynomials can be used.
-Otherwise, the orthogonality of the Zernike polynomials is not maintained.
-Without orthogonality, adding terms can change the coefficients of the previous terms, potentially changing the quality of the fit.
-Due to these challenges, the quantification of the influence of MSF errors on the PSF of an imaging system is a relatively difficult problem.
+By definition, low spatial frequency (LSF) errors can, in the exit pupil of the system, accurately be represented by Zernike polynomials up to the 37th order \cite{aikens_specification_2008}.
+LSF errors can give considerable broadening of the point spread function (PSF), causing deterioration of the image quality.
+High spatial frequency (HSF) errors of a surface are of the order of the wavelength.
+Their influence on the PSF are studied by statistical models based on the power spectral density of the surface.
+High spatial frequency errors often cause considerable light scattering out of the optical system.
+This implies less intensity in the image, however the sharpness of the image is mainly retained.
+Surface errors intermediate to the low and high spatial frequencies are the mid-spatial frequency (MSF) errors.
+Very high order Zernike polynomials would be needed to capture them, leading often to instabilities \cite{forbes_robust_2010, shakibaei_recursive_2013} and inaccuracies \cite{hosseinimakarem_zernike_2016}.
+Therefore, the quantification of the influence of MSF errors on the PSF of an imaging system is relatively difficult.